xdvproject/ripple-lib/docs/index.md

 Prepare a transaction.
 The prepared transaction must subsequently be [signed](#sign) and [submitted](#submit).

-This method works with any of [the transaction types supported by rippled](https://developers.ripple.com/transaction-types.html).
+This method works with any of [the transaction types supported by divvyd](https://developers.xdv.io/transaction-types.html).

-Notably, this is the preferred method for preparing a `DepositPreauth` transaction (added in rippled 1.1.0).
+Notably, this is the preferred method for preparing a `DepositPreauth` transaction (added in divvyd 1.1.0).

 ### Parameters

 Name | Type | Description
 ---- | ---- | -----------
-transaction | [transaction](https://developers.ripple.com/transaction-formats.html) | The specification (JSON) of the transaction to prepare.
+transaction | [transaction](https://developers.xdv.io/transaction-formats.html) | The specification (JSON) of the transaction to prepare.
 Set `Account` to the address of the account that is creating the transaction.
 You may omit auto-fillable fields like `Fee`, `Flags`, and `Sequence` to have them set automatically. instructions | [instructions](#transaction-instructions) | *Optional* Instructions for executing the transaction.

 ### Return Value